ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lcn/README.md

 ```

 ## How to use
-After the first start the devices must be scanned.
+After the first start, the devices must be scanned.
 It can be done in the configuration dialog with scan button

 ![scan](img/scanButton.png)